Elderly Homecare Service

 One of the family would simply move in to watch and guard over them.

 In the “real world”-here are some suggestions for you.
-Of course, time and geographic location dictates the extent of what you can do.
+Of course, time and geographic location dictate the extent of what you can do.

 2. Always make a daily phone call to ensure they are OK.
 That is unless they are quite deaf and unable to hear you, This being the case you would need option 3

 3. From the outset employ a care service provider to spend some time with them.
-Or alternativlely at least look in on them.
+Or alternatively, at least look in on them.

 It’s not unusual to read of cases where people are stuck in the bath for days on end.
 Also having someone look in ensures they are still alive, or otherwise.
 Be aware this reflects very badly on any family living close-by, especially if the media picks it up.

-4. Introduce a full time live in carer.
+4. Introduce a full-time live-in carer.
 This might sound a bit too way-out and unaffordable.
-However this option deliver the most complete solution minimises risk to their well being, as well as, the priceless bonus of a friend and companionship.
+However, this option delivers the most complete solution minimises risk to their well being, as well as the priceless bonus of a friend and companionship.

 What represents the biggest risk/danger to an elderly person living alone? –